 \subsection{Discussion}

 The computational complexity of the Jeffreys prior is not in itself a major drawback.
-Depending solely on the distribution of the IM, its initial calculation will quickly be valued at the scale of an installation such as a nuclear plant which comprises several Structures and Components (SCs) whose fragility curves must be evaluated.
-Compared to methodologies that aim to define a prior on the basis of prior mechanical calculations which are specific to SCs by definition, the advantage of the Jeffreys prior is its generic character as will be seen in the applications section of this paper (section~\ref{sec:application}).
-Moreover, this prior is completely defined, it does not depend on an additional subjective choice.
+Since it depends exclusively on the distribution of the IM, the initial cost of the Jeffreys prior’s complex calculation would quickly be recovered in installations on the scale of a nuclear power plant, where it is necessary to determine the fragility curves of a large number of Structures and Components (SCs).
+Compared to methodologies that aim to define a prior based on mechanical calculations which are, by definition, specific to SCs, the generic character of the Jeffreys prior is a clear advantage.
+This will be explored in the applications section of this paper (Section~\ref{sec:application}).
+Moreover, the Jeffreys prior is completely defined and does not depend on any additional subjective choices.

-The Jeffreys prior is known to be improper in numerous common cases (i.e. it cannot be normalized as a probability).
-In the present case, its asymptotic behavior is computed for different limits of $\theta = (\alpha,\beta)$ in \ref{app:asymptotics} which shows that it is indeed improper.
-This characteristic is not an issue, as our work focuses on the posterior which is proper as proved in \ref{app:asymptotics}.
-This property is essential as MCMC algorithms would not make any sense if the posterior were improper.
+The Jeffreys prior is known to be improper in numerous common cases (i.e., it cannot be normalized as a probability).
+This is relevant to our study, as evidenced in \ref{app:asymptotics}, where a calculation of the asymptotic behavior for different limits of $\theta = (\alpha,\beta)$ shows that the Jeffreys prior is indeed improper in our case.
+However, this characteristic is not an issue since our study focuses on the posterior, which is itself proper, as proven in \ref{app:asymptotics}.
+This is a critical issue, since MCMC algorithms would not make any sense if the posterior were improper.
 These asymptotic expansions also provide complementary and essential insight into the Jeffreys prior.
-They make it possible to understand that its behavior in $\alpha$ is similar to that of a log-normal distribution having the same median as that of the IM (i.e. here 1.1 m/s$^2$) with a variance which is the sum of the variance of the IM and of a term which depends on $\beta$.
+They make it possible to understand that its behavior in $\alpha$ is similar to that of a log-normal distribution having the same median as that of the IM (i.e., here 1.1~m/s$^2$) with a variance calculated as the sum of the variance of the IM and of a term that depends on $\beta$.
 Figure~\ref{fig:IM} clearly illustrates this result.